robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

 When it completes, you're ready to start QEWD

+## Starting the QEWD Orchestrator for the First Time

+Start the QEWD *Orchestrator* for the first time as follows:

+        cd \qewd-orchestrator
+        npm start

+The first time you start QEWD, it installs a bunch of extra things, so you'll see new sub-folders named *www* and *qewd-apps* appear.
+QEWD has loaded in everything you need for monitoring your system and for developing interactive applications if you wish to do so.

+After this initial installation has completed, QEWD will stop and ask you to restart.
+See the instructions below:

 ## Starting the QEWD Orchestrator

 Each time you want to start QEWD, within your Windows Console session,